Octaoxygen

 Octaoxygen, also known as ε-oxygen or red oxygen, is an allotrope of oxygen consisting of eight oxygen atoms.
-This allotrope forms at room temperature at pressures between 10 and 96 GPa.
+This allotrope forms at high pressure and remains stable across a wide pressure range at room temperature (between 10±and GPa).
+If it is further compressed past 96 GPa, then it transitions into a metallic, superconducting state.

+The material is dark red and unlike other forms allotropes of oxygen is has no magnetic character, due to its unpaired electrons being forced to overlap.

 Preparation and properties

-As the pressure of oxygen at room temperature is increased above 10 GPa, it undergoes a dramatic phase transition to a different allotrope.
+As the pressure of oxygen at room temperature is increased above 10 GPa, it undergoes a dramatic phase transition to the -phase allotrope.
 Its volume decreases significantly, and it changes color from sky-blue to deep red.
-This ε-phase was discovered in 1979, but the structure has been unclear.
-Based on infrared spectroscopy, researchers assumed in 1999 that this phase consists of O_{4} molecules in a crystal lattice.
-However, in 2006, it was shown by X-ray crystallography that this stable phase is in fact O_{8}.
-No one predicted the structure theoretically: a rhomboid O_{8} cluster consisting of four O_{2} molecules.
+This ε-phase was discovered in 1979, but the structure was unclear.
+A crystal lattice of tetraoxygen O4 units was suggested in 1999, based on infrared spectroscopy.
+However, in 2006, two independent groups showed by X-ray crystallography that the structure was a rhomboid O8 ((O2)4) cluster consisting of four molecules.